OllisGit/OctoPrint-DisplayLayerProgress/README.md

 A new feature is the "Desktop Printer-Display", which shows all M117 messages in a Desktop PopUp.

-It shows the **percentage, the current layer, total layer count, current height, total height, feedrate and fanspeed**:
+It shows the **the current layer, total layer count, current height, total height, percentage, printTimeLeft, feedrate and fanspeed**:

 - Printer Display: 50% L=60/120 H=23mm/47mm
 - NavBar: Layer: 60 / 120 Height: 23mm of 47mm

 *Output pattern is adjustable!*